schmunk42/giic/README.md

 Glitches
 --------

-> Note: All output files are overwritten by default with
+* All output files are overwritten by default with

     define('GIIC_ALL_CONFIRMED', true);

-> Note: Watch out for XSLT bugs, eg.  Entity: line 134: parser error : EntityRef: expecting ';' / Entity nbsp not defined / ...
+* Watch out for XSLT bugs, eg.  Entity: line 134: parser error : EntityRef: expecting ';' / Entity nbsp not defined / ...
+* If you don't get any errors or output, check your generator templates in your browser in gii

 Examples